You have an important meeting with your boss today to discuss your job performance.

 A form of exposure therapy called prolonged exposure (involving extensive processing of traumatic material, through the memory of traumatic events, and a safe approach to situations that evoke such memories) reportedly increases the neural connections between the brain areas cited above, allowing for “more effective downregulation of emotional processes in stressful situations” (Stojek, McSweeney, & Rauch, 2018) – in other words, better emotional control and ability to cope with stress/anxiety.

 There are various forms of exposure therapy.
 Some are differentiated by the approach they take to the feared “object.”

 In in vivo exposure, the client is brought into proximity with the actual object (e.g., a live spider placed on a table in front of them).

 In imaginal exposure, the client is asked to imagine the object (e.g., imagine a spider coming into the room with them).

 In virtual reality exposure, the client is exposed to a digitized form of the feared situation or object (e.g., spider graphic on a standard computer screen or virtual reality headset).

-In narrative exposure, the client is helped to build a chronological narrative about their feared object (e.g., how one came to fear spiders, early to later experience of spiders).
+In narrative exposure, the client is helped to build a chronological narrative about their feared object (e.g., how one came to fear spiders, early experience of spiders).

-The response prevention component is meant to decouple one’s obsessions from their accompanying compulsions, thus weakening the obsession-to-compulsion link in OCD.
+The response prevention component is meant to decouple one’s obsessions from their accompanying compulsions, thus weakening the obsession-to-compulsion link in obsessive-compulsive disorder (OCD).

 Other types of exposure therapy are differentiated by the intensity of the approach to the feared object.